Web-Projects-Course/javascript-in-class-exercise/README.md

 * What does this code do?
 * Change it to include the number 10.
 * Change it to list just even numbers.
-* How would you change it to list from 4 to 20?
+* Change it to list from -3 to 17?
-* Can you write a for loop that multiplies all the numbers between 1 and 10 and save the results in a variable?
+* Can you make the loop go from 20 down to 0.

-## Arrays and objects
+## Arrays

  Arrays are a list of variables that are accessed via an index.
 They can contain any value a variable can.
-Here is an array lists the names of fruits
+Here is an array with the names of fruits

 ```javascript
   var fruit = ["Apples", "Bananas", "Oranges", "Kiwi"];